+At this time, an estimate of streamflow and surface runoff will not be presented in this 2009 Annual Report.
 Streamflow and surface runoff are the volumes of water that flow into or out of the NMMA through surface water channels or as overland flow.
-The Phase III Hydrologic Inventory assumed that most of the rainfall remains on the NMMA and the amount of surface runoff from the NMMA is negligible because of the highly permeable soils of the NMMA.
-Current understanding suggests that surface runoff does occur during major rainfall events and could occur in locations where local conditions near the NMMA boundary are sufficient to promote overland flow out of the area, and where shallow subsurface flow contributes to streamflow that is conveyed out of the NMMA.
+The current understanding suggests that surface runoff does occur during major rainfall events and could occur in locations where local conditions near the NMMA boundary are sufficient to promote overland flow out of the area, and where shallow subsurface flow contributes to streamflow that is conveyed out of the NMMA, or to coastal dune lakes where it evaporates.
 This may occur in the following areas (Figure 5-2):

 - Los Berros Creek Watershed in NMMA,

 - Steep bluffs between the top and toe of the NMMA adjacent to Arroyo Grande Valley,

 - Black Lake Canyon in NMMA,

 - Steep bluffs between the top and toe of the NMMA adjacent to Santa Maria River Valley,

-- Nipomo Creek Watershed in NMMA.
+- Nipomo Creek Watershed in NMMA,

+- Dune Lakes.

 The volume of this water which leaves the NMMA is not well understood.
 Increased understanding of these processes may alter the assumptions used in the hydrologic inventory.
-At this time, an estimate of streamflow and surface runoff will not be presented in this 2008 Annual Report.
-The TG will determine whether streamflow and surface runoff is a significant component of the hydrologic inventory, determine the methodology to calculate it and present the estimates in the 2009 Annual Report.
+The TG continues to analyze where it might be appropriate to install temporary or permanent stream gauging sites to determine the volume of water that percolates beneath streams in the NMMA.